Sulaiman281/RMI-SevenWonders/README.md

  it was my first experience with RMI (Remote methology Invocation) in 2021 november. there are 2 separate projects 1 for client and 1 for server.

  this system is not that optimized it can be optimized more but I had done it for a assignment. so they just need work to be done.
+I spend more time in understanding game mechanics. which is tougher then developing it.
+I don't recommand to play it.

  (Freelance Work )